-4.005 Where one, or both, members of a couple (including same-sex couples) are admitted permanently to residential accommodation the local authority must assess their ability to contribute towards the charge according to their individual resources following the rules laid down in Sections 5 to 13.
+Where one, or both, members of a couple are admitted permanently to residential accommodation the local authority must assess their ability to contribute towards the charge according to their individual resources following the rules laid down in Sections 5 to 13.

-Note: paragraphs relating to how state benefits are calculated for couples have been deleted and reproduced at Annex G.
+Note: paragraphs relating to how state benefits are calculated for couples have been deleted and reproduced at Annex H.